Hundreds gather to farewell 100-year-old priest, Father Tim Timmerman

 Father Timmerman died on Saturday in Auckland just four months after celebrating his 100th birthday.

-Bishop Stephen Rowe, Bishop of the Hamilton Diocese, delivered the eulogy for Father Timmerman, saying he was born in the Netherlands on January 19, 1919 at the end of World War I during the time of the Great Depression.
+Bishop Stephen Rowe, Bishop of the Hamilton Diocese, delivered the eulogy for Father Timmerman, saying he was born in the Netherlands on January 19, 1919 shortly after the end of World War I.

 It was while the Nazis were invading the Netherlands that Pa Tim decided to study to become a priest.